runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 2. Once you learn to control color, you'll be like Neo moving through the Matrix.
 You'll see things that no one else sees.

-All of the things I'll talk about in this class are tools and systems for manipulating color.
-They are in no way a set of final instructions, like "use red when you want to symbolize love".
-Color is way too subjective for those kinds of arguments.
-This class is about showing you different ways of approaching the art of color combination, and especially to show you how closely tied programming and color theory are in reality.

 Combining color is a 2-step process: 1) Plan (objective) 2) Implement and tweak (subjective).
-Tell story about Matisse who first wrote his colors on the sketch papers, and then tweaked them when painting.
+Matisse first wrote his colors on the sketch papers, and then tweaked them when painting.

 Color is one the hardest things to master in the graphic arts, as it's both very subjective and highly dynamic (our perception of a single color change depending on what other colors we pair it with).